 A living trust is another way for the person living with dementia to give instructions for how his or her estate should be handled upon death.

 Depending on state law and other individual circumstances, a living trust may allow an estate to avoid probate (the process used by the court to distribute the property of a person who has died).
-It may or may not provide tax advantages.
+There may be tax implications for this step.

 The person who creates the trust (a grantor or trustor) appoints him- or herself (and possibly someone else) as trustee(s).
 If a single trustee is designated, the trust document should also specify a successor trustee, who will take over if the initial trustee is unable to serve due to incapacity or other reasons.
 A trustee is usually a person but may also be an institution, such as a bank.
 The trustee is responsible for carefully managing the assets of the trust.